Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 if ($N > 10) {
     set_propaf(MyAutoFloat, 99.9);
 }

+```

+> [!NOTE]
-# Note: If N <= 10, MyAutoFloat will be initialized from the property
-# on the source frame of clip $x.
+> If N <= 10, MyAutoFloat will be initialized from the property on the source frame of clip $x.
 If it doesn't exist there, the result is undefined.
-```

 #### Deleting (`SingleExpr` only)